Prag8855/aab/content/guides/moving-to-berlin.md

 - **Your [living expenses](/guides/cost-of-living)**
     You need to buy food and things for your apartment.
 If you rent an empty apartment, you also need to buy furniture and appliances.
 If you live in a [[WG]], you don't need to buy as many things.
 - **Your relocation expenses**
     If you come from another country, you might need to buy plane tickets, or stay in a hotel for a few days.
-Relocation expenses are tax-deductible.[^4] Keep your receipts.
+Relocation expenses are tax-deductible.[^4] Save your receipts for your next [tax declaration](/glossary/Steuererklärung).
 - **Winter clothes**
     German winters are cold: 0ºC on average, and as low as -10ºC.[^5] You need winter clothes: a jacket, boots, gloves, and a hat.